 A driving while intoxicated (DWI) conviction can have drastic consequences for the rest of your life.
 If you were charged with a first-offense DWI, it is essential that you fully understand the potential penalties you face and that you secure competent legal representation to help you fight back.

 At DWI Tom, we know the challenges you are up against after a DWI arrest.
 Managing attorney Tom Anelli has over two decades of experience fighting for the rights of those accused of DWI offenses.
-Contact our firm today to schedule a free initial consultation with a member of our legal team.
+Contact an Albany DWI lawyer from our firm today to schedule a free initial consultation with a member of our legal team.

 Dont let a DWI